kda2210/kda2210.github.io/README.md

 Creating applications like this takes a great deal of time.
 I keep doing it because I genuinely enjoy building tools that make everyday life a little better.

 If my projects help people, voluntary support lets me spend more time improving existing apps and building new ones.
+None of it changes how the apps work, for anyone.

 > [!NOTE]
-> Support is entirely optional.
-It doesn't unlock any features, and it changes nothing about how the apps work — it's simply a way of saying **"thank you." ❤️**
+> Support is entirely optional, and the amount is entirely up to you — there's no suggested figure, and no amount is "too small."
+It doesn't unlock any features, and it changes nothing about how the apps work.
+It's simply a way of saying **"thank you." ❤️**

 If even one of my applications has been useful to you, then all the hours spent building it were worth it.
 Thank you for using my projects.